 Numerous long-term scientific investigations are conducted at Arrival Heights, with the majority of research focusing on the earth's atmosphere and magnetosphere.
-Research areas include extremely low and very low radio frequencies, auroral events, geomagnetic storms, meteorological phenomena and variations in trace gas levels, particularly ozone, ozone precursors, ozone destroying substances, biomass burning products and greenhouse gases.
-The Area has good access and logistical support from nearby McMurdo Station and Scott Base, which helps to facilitate research within the Area.
+Radio observations from the ultra low frequency band through the visible light spectrum support scientific research into lightning processes, lightning-ionosphere interactions, thunderstorm-generated atmospheric gravity waves, auroral events, geomagnetic storms, as well as other forms of Space Weather and heliospherical drivers of global climate change.
+Other instruments support research into meteorological phenomena and variations in UV radiation and trace gas levels, particularly ozone, ozone precursors, ozone destroying substances, biomass burning products and greenhouse gases.
+The Area has good access and logistical support from nearby McMurdo Station and Scott Base, which are important to facilitate research within the Area.

 The extremely-low-frequency and very-low-frequency (ELF/ VLF) data have been continuously collected at Arrival Heights since the austral summer of 1984/1985 (Fraser-Smith et al. 1991).
-The ELF/VLF noise data are unique in both length and continuity for the Antarctic and were recorded concurrently with ELF/VLF data at Stanford University, allowing for comparison between polar and mid-latitude time series.
+The ELF/VLF noise data are unique in both length and continuity for the Antarctic and were recorded concurrently with ELF/VLF data at Stanford University and now at the University of Florida, allowing for comparison between polar and mid-latitude time series.
 The lack of electromagnetic interference and remote location of Arrival Heights allow researchers to measure background ELF/VLF noise spectra and weak ELF signals, such as Schumann resonances, which are associated changes in the magnetosphere and ionosphere (Füllekrug & Fraser-Smith 1996).
-ELF/VLF and Schumann resonance data collected within the Area have been studied in relation to fluctuations in sun spots, solar particle precipitation events, and planetary-scale meteorological phenomenon (Anyamba et al. 2000; Schlegel & Füllekrug 1999; Fraser-Smith & Turtle 1993).
+ELF/VLF and Schumann resonance data collected within the Area have been studied in relation to Space Weather: fluctuations in sun spots, solar particle precipitation events, and planetary-scale meteorological phenomenon (Anyamba et al. 2000; Schlegel & Füllekrug 1999; Fraser-Smith & Turtle 1993).
+Observations of narrowband VLF transmitter signals at Arrival Heights have been used to track and analyze the ionospheric response to a solar eclipse in the Northern hemisphere (Moore & Burch 2018).
 Furthermore, ELF data have been used as a proxy measure of global cloud-to-ground lightning activity and thunderstorm activity (Füllekrug et al. 1999) and VLF data provide input to global networks which monitor lightning activity and conditions in the ionosphere (Clilverd et al. 2009; Rodger et al. 2009).
-High quality electromagnetic data from Arrival Heights has enabled determination of an upper limit for the photon rest mass of ~10-52 kg (Füllerkrug 2004) based on detection of minute global ionospheric reflection height measurements (Füllerkrug et al. 2002), and it has also provided a critical link between lightning at mid- and tropical latitudes and surface temperature variations in moderate and tropical climates (Füllerkrug & Fraser-Smith 1997).
-Recent research has developed novel measurement technologies with a sensitivity of mV/m over the broad frequency range from ~4 Hz to ~400 kHz (Füllerkrug 2010), which has promising scientific potential requiring conditions of electromagnetic quiescence such as are present at Arrival Heights.
+Current ELF and VLF research investigates which types of lightning have the most impact on the magnetosphere and (separately) on the Schumann resonances.
+High quality electromagnetic data from Arrival Heights has enabled determination of an upper limit for the photon rest mass of ~10-52 kg (Füllekrug 2004) based on detection of minute global ionospheric reflection height measurements (Füllekrug et al. 2002), and it has also provided a critical link between lightning at mid- and tropical latitudes and surface temperature variations in moderate and tropical climates (Füllekrug & Fraser-Smith 1997).
+Recent research has developed novel measurement technologies with a sensitivity of μV/m over the broad frequency range from ~4 Hz to ~400 kHz (Füllekrug 2010), which has promising scientific potential requiring conditions of electromagnetic quiescence such as are present at Arrival Heights.